-On July 14, 2003, “Hollywood” was released as the second single from the “American Life” album.
+On July 14 2003, Madonna’s Hollywood was released as the second single (excluding Die Another Day, which was released as a single from the soundtrack of the same name) from the American Life album.
 The song was written and produced by Madonna and Mirwais Ahmadzaï.

-On June 2, 2003, Madonna began filming the “Hollywood” music video in Los Angeles, California.
+On June 2 2003, Madonna began filming the Hollywood music video in Los Angeles, California.
 The music video was directed by Jean-Baptiste Mondino, and portrays Madonna highlighting the highs and lows of Hollywood.

 “Some kind of artifice that Hollywood can provide, that is so wide and has a graphic story-line about it as well as some humour about it, and to show the beauty, the scariness, the sexiness and the loneliness that one’s success can be, ’cause everybody’s dreaming about Hollywood, no matter what.
 The expectation can be very dangerous, and maybe for somebody like Madonna, who might be at a point, to realize that to be on the top is maybe not that important.
 That’s what I feel about the video.”

 On March 12 2003, Warner Bros. issued a press release for Madonna’s American Life album:

 A new Madonna album, American Life, has been set for a worldwide release on April 22nd.